teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * Each stream definition MUST be unique based on its __Identifier__ field.
 * The __Offset__ and __Length__ fields MUST NOT be less than zero.

+### Padding

+A grammar file MUST end with at least 7 bytes that are not contained in any stream.
+These bytes SHOULD be set to zero, and are OPTIONAL if the grammar file contains zero streams.

+> The purpose of these bytes is to allow reading up to an 8-byte integer from any position within a stream, without having to handle out-of-bounds errors.
+This allows branchless reading of variable-sized integers, which are common in the format.

 ## Streams

 This specification defines three stream types.
 After their name, the value of their corresponding __Identifier__ field in ASCII will appear in parentheses.